xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 https://swimlane.com/blog/siem-soar/
 -->

-security orchestration, automation & response
+*security orchestration, automation & response*

 seems to go a step further than the siem

-looks like an inbetween of a soc & a siem but with an advantage to the soc: the automation - *in the name...*
+looks like an inbetween of a soc & a siem but with an advantage to the soc: the automation - *it's in the name...*

-it automates and orchestrates time-consuming, manual tasks for the secops, so they can speed up on response time
+it automates and orchestrates time-consuming manual tasks of the secops, so they can speed up on response time

 <!-- ## other
 ### incident metrics -->